phonopy/phonopy/_sources/install.txt

 The procedure of setup phonopy is explained in this section.
 It is supposed that phonopy is installed on the recent linux distribution like Ubuntu or Fedora with Python version 2.6 or later.
-Mac OS X users may find some more information on :ref:`install_MacOSX`.
-If you met installation problems, it is recommended to prepare a system with Ubuntu linux as a virtual machine.
-See :ref:`virtualmachine`
+Python version 3.4 or later is expected to work.
+Mac OS X users may find some more information at :ref:`install_MacOSX`.
+The most recommended system is Ubuntu linux version 14.04 or later.
+If you have any installation problem that you may feel difficult to solve, please use a ubuntu virtual machine (see :ref:`virtualmachine`).

 1. Prepare the following Python libraries: